bastiroid/sharedoc/Software requirements.md

 ## 3. System architecture

-### 3.1 High-level overview of the system
 At the backend a relational database is used to store all the data on users, their groups and documents.
-The invitation system created invitation tokens that are also stored in the system.
-Editing
+The invitation system creates invitation tokens that are also stored in the system.
+Document history is stored in the database so a previous version of the document can be retrieved if necessary.
+The groups and access to them are also part of the database.

-### 3.1 Main modules and their functions represented
+The language interacting with the database is going to be PHP and perhaps a framework such as Laravel is going to be used in the system as well to better handle authentication, sending invitation emails and so on.

+The app itself is presented in HTML, CSS and Javascript, the normal web languages.

 ## 4. Requirements